← All beaches & hotels

 Safe to Swim Hawaii is an independent passion project — not affiliated with the Hawaii Department of Health or Four Seasons Hotels.
 Water quality ratings are estimates based on historical data and are not real-time measurements.

-Always verify with the Hawaii Department of Health Clean Water Branch before swimming.
+Always verify with the Hawaii Department of Health Clean Water Branch before ocean water contact.

 This site does not recommend or advise anyone to swim at any beach.
 We share government data and geographic analysis so you can make your own informed decisions.
 By using this site you accept full responsibility for your own safety.
 See our Terms of Use for full details.